 The Singapore Arts Festival has evolved from a national arts activity in 1977 that celebrated the trailblazers in the local arts fraternity into an iconic, mainstay festival that has grown to be one of most cutting-edge of its kind in Asia.
 Themed differently each year, the Singapore Arts Festival displays works from both legendary and budding artists alike while bridging gaps in language, cultures and discipline – and now encompasses visuals arts, dance, theatre and music.

-You will be spoilt for choice with the line-up provided by the curators of National Arts Council (NAC).
-Every year, the NAC comes up with an edgy, experimental and innovative line-up of performances that titillates the senses of artistic types everywhere – while remaining accessible to the uninitiated.
+You will be spoilt for choice with the line-up provided by the curators of the National Arts Council (NAC).
+For the festival, the NAC comes up with an edgy, experimental and innovative line-up of performances that excites the senses of artistic types everywhere – while remaining accessible to the uninitiated.

 World-renowned acts such as theatre director Robert Wilson and avant garde music composer Phillip Glass have performed in Singapore during the Arts Festival, alongside Singaporean greats such as theatre director Goh Boon Teck.
 The festival’s core programme alone will feature about several acts from various countries, with one or two world premieres to boot.

 If you hanker for something radically different, the Singapore Arts Festival continues to push the artistic envelope with some of the most innovative and experimental performances in an array of artistic mediums.